Visual Arts-Studio

 Common Area: Arts

-This course is an introduction to digital photography, with an emphasis on understanding images made through camera-based techniques in a fine art context.
-Students will learn rudimentary aspects of the medium through regular assignments culminating in a final portfolio project.
-Topics include proper camera use (mobile and manual), exposure, editing, presentation.
-Class time will be devoted to both technical demonstrations and critical discussion of student work.
-All of these activities are directed towards developing a personal vision presented in both image and text.
+This course is an introduction to digital photography, with a particular emphasis on understanding images made through camera-based techniques.
+Students will learn the rudimentary aspects of the medium through regular assignments culminating in a final portfolio project.
+Topics include proper camera use (camera settings), exposure, editing, printing, and presentation.
+Class time will be devoted to lab demonstrations as well as critical discussions of student work.
+Also, through lectures and discussion, students will become familiar with aesthetic trends and notable practitioners, both historical and contemporary.

 Back to First-Year Course listing »